Karma3Labs/ts-lens/README.md

 ## Eigentrust

 Eigentrust is a reputation-based trust algorithm, commonly used in peer-to-peer systems.
-Eigentrust can be used in the Lens protocol to establish trust among peers and facilitate reliable user, content recommendations in both personalized and non personalized context.
-For understanding the implementation, 3 eigentrust concepts must my introduced.
+Eigentrust can be used in the Lens protocol to establish trust among peers and facilitate reliable user, content recommendations in both personalized and non personalized contexts.
+For understanding the implementation, three eigentrust concepts must my introduced.
 Here's an explanation of each:

 ### Localtrust

-Localtrust is a graph representinhg the reputation or trustworthiness of a peer as perceived by another peer.
-This It is a local view of trust and is calculated based on the direct interactions and experiences between peers.
+Localtrust is a graph representing the reputation or trustworthiness of a peer as perceived by another peer.
+It is a local view of trust and is calculated based on the direct interactions and experiences between peers.
 Each peer maintains a localtrust value for every other peer it has interacted with.
 The localtrust value reflects the level of trust or confidence that a peer has in another peer based on their past interactions.

 ### Pretrust